Jerinji2016/Data-Entry/README.md

 This is a simple Data Entry system where you can enter a few details and it will be listed.
 This is just to show the simple CRUD system using Ember, Starlette and Flutter

+# How to Run
+Start starlette server with `uvicorn app:app`